Available by reservation

 ADMISSION: All K–12 schools free with $25 deposit

 Filled with local history, evocative architecture, and symbolism, The CJM’s building represents stories of the history and innovation of the San Francisco community, and is a work of contemporary art in itself.
 A former Pacific Gas and Electric Power Substation, The CJM’s historic building was a survivor of the 1906 earthquake.
 Explore San Francisco history through stories mined from The Museum building, the Gold Rush, immigration, change over time, and San Francisco’s cultural communities.

 Interactive, 90-minute tours integrate primary sources and hands-on activities, and align with third-and fourth-grade social studies curriculum areas.

 Group size is limited to 22 students.
 We recommend 3 free chaperones per group of 22.
 We can accommodate multiple groups simultaneously.

 University groups are $25 per group of 20.

 Adventures in Architecture tours are available year-round, and are offered on Tuesdays, Thursdays and Fridays, beginning as early as 9:30am.

 Reservations are required for school tour groups, and must be made a minimum of two weeks in advance of your tour.

 School and Teacher Programs are made possible by Pacific Gas and Electric Company.
-Leadership support comes from the Horace W. Goldsmith Foundation and The Lisa and John Pritzker Family Fund.
-Patron support is provided by the The Bavar Family Foundation.
-Additional generous support is provided by the Robert & Toni Bader Charitable Foundation, Norman Berkman, the Mimi and Peter Haas Fund, the Toole Family Charitable Foundation, and the Ullendorff Memorial Foundation.
+Leadership support comes from Horace W. Goldsmith Foundation and The Lisa and John Pritzker Family Fund.
+Patron support is provided by The Bavar Family Foundation.
+Additional generous support is provided by Robert & Toni Bader Charitable Foundation, Norman Berkman, California Arts Council, Mimi and Peter Haas Fund, Toole Family Charitable Foundation, and Ullendorff Memorial Foundation.